-With its 2.19 billion monthly active users, Facebook provides a huge potential audience to businesses.
-One of the core strengths of Facebook is its granular targeting, and this is the reason 3 million businesses run Facebook Ads.
-In 2012, Facebook launched its Custom Audiences tool to further help businesses to reach users that are likely to be interested in their businesses.
+With its 2.99 billion monthly active users, Facebook provides a huge potential audience to businesses.
+One of the core strengths of Facebook is its granular targeting, which is why over 200 million businesses use Facebook’s ad products and free tools.
+In 2012, Facebook launched its Custom Audiences tool to help businesses reach users who are the most likely to be interested in their products and services.

 In this article, you will learn all you need to know about Facebook Custom Audiences and creative ways to use it to enhance the profitability of your campaigns.

 The Facebook Custom Audiences tool is a powerful targeting tool you can use to laser target your ads to show them to potential customers who are most likely to convert.

 The Custom Audiences list comprises people that have shown interest in your business.
 They are those from your CRMs, visitors to your website, app and email subscribers, customers from your retail store, etc. This tool also allows you to add or remove people who have carried out specific actions from the Custom Audiences.
 For instance, you can exclude people who have recently subscribed to your app.
 This will ensure that you are not advertising to the wrong set of people, wasting your ad spend.

 With Custom Audiences, you can also create a lookalike audience to get new customers that look like your best customers, thereby maximizing the ROI of your campaigns.

 There are many ways Facebook Custom Audiences can help you get good results from your ad campaigns.
 Below are four of them, along with case studies to help you understand the impact of Custom Audiences on your campaigns.

 Generate more qualified leads at a lower cost